dpareasy/Assignment2/README.md

 ## About software architecture ##

-This project bases on the use of three different scripts, the /world , the /controller.cpp, and the /ui.cpp.
+This project is based on the use of three different scripts, the /world , the /controller.cpp, and the /ui.cpp.
 They communicate with each other with messages and services.
 In particular, the world node uses a message for publishing robot position within the environment in the `base_scan` topic, so that the /controller can read from it.
 The /controller instead, uses a service for publishing in `cmd_vel` topic the velocity of the robot, so that the world node can read from it.
 In addition to this, I defined a Service file in the srv directory, named `Velocity.srv`, used in ui.cpp to give the possibility to the user to increment or decrement the robot linear and angular velocity in the circuit.
 The ui.cpp uses also another service, the `Empty` type of service defined in `std_srvs` package, useful to reset the robot position within the enviroment.

 ## Pseudocode ##